thomasvt/Box2DNet/README.md

 # Dealing with pointers (IntPtr)

 The largest down-side of PInvoke wrappers is that all C pointers become `IntPtr` in .NET.
-Because of this, the specific `struct` or `delegate` identifier is lost in C#.
+Because of this, the helpful identifier of the `struct` or `delegate` is lost in C#.

-To help with this, Box2dNet mentions the original C type in the C# generated comments wherever applicable.
+To help with this, Box2dNet mentions the original C type in the C# generated comments wherever possible.
 Code completion should therefore show this information.
+Worst case, you can GoToSource (F12) on anything and will find the helpful name in /* comment */ just next to `IntPtr` in the wrapper's source.

 To help you with IntPtrs, the following sections show solutions for most use cases:

-## Delegate IntPtr parameters
+## Callbacks: passing in delegates to IntPtr parameters

 Some functions or structs require you to pass in a delegate to a callback method.
 These are always `IntPtr`,